DigitalByAli/DOCSY/src/introduction/index-and-sidebar.md

 ## Adding a title

-Open the `BrandIndex.page.ts` and add the following lines:
+Open the `/views/BrandIndex.page.ts` and add the following lines:

 ```ts
 import { BasePage } from 'oksy';